MicrosoftDocs/altspace-vr/altspace-vr/community/open-support-ticket.md

 ---
 title: Open a support ticket
-description: Contact the AltspaceVR Support Team to Get Help ms.date: 03/26/2021 ms.topic: article
+description: Contact the AltspaceVR Support Team to get help, open a support ticket, or suggest a new feature. ms.date: 03/26/2021 ms.topic: article
 keywords: help, support